electric-otter/DebugShip/README.md

 # Setting up DebugShip
 type "chmod +x path/to/your/gui.py" hit enter, this is optional if your a professional but a GUI experience is recommended

-type "chmod +x path/to/your/debugger.py" hit enter, if you dont do this it will be useless.

 type "chmod +x path/to/your/ShipFramework.sh" hit enter, the framework is required!

 type "pip install nicegui" if you do not have the GUI files.